- Eat Less

 VIC

-- The fishing methods used pose a low risk to marine habitats.
-Marine parks provide a small degree of additional protection for bluethroat wrasse, other species and habitats in Victorian waters.
+- Marine parks provide a small degree of additional protection for bluethroat wrasse, other species and habitats in Victorian waters.

 Bluethroat wrasse is an affordable white-fleshed fish.
 Its simple, tender flesh is well suited to pan-frying with a little butter.
 It can also be baked or barbecued, fillets will require only a few minutes per side to cook through.

-- Ocean Wrasse Fishery, Victorian Rock Lobster Fishery (30t in 2018/19, 32t in 2017/18)
+- Ocean Wrasse Fishery, Victorian Rock Lobster Fishery (18t in 2022/23)

-Bluethroat wrasse are a fairly long-lived predatory fish found in southeastern waters around coastal reefs.
-Bluethroat wrasse are targeted using line fishing methods, which are of low risk to other species.
+Bluethroat wrasse are targeted using hand line fishing methods, which are of low risk to other species.
 They are also caught as bycatch in other line and pot fisheries targeting rock lobsters.

 Bluethroat wrasse stocks in Victorian waters are slightly below a healthy level, which is of some concern.
 Despite this, there is evidence that the fishery is on an improving trajectory.